MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup-machine-learning.md

 ## Ubuntu commands

-Install any *one* R package, plus any *one* Python package, and Java if you want that capability.
-Each R and Python package includes a bundle of features.
-Choose the package that provides the feature set you need.
-Dependent packages are included automatically.
+Install any *one* R feature package, plus any *one* Python feature package, and Java if you want that capability.
+A feature package includes a bundle of features (all or some).
+Dependent packages are included automatically when installing on an internet-connected device.

 > [!Tip]
 > If possible, run `apt-get update` to refresh packages on the system prior to installation.
 Additionally, some docker images of Ubuntu might not have the https apt transport option.
 To install it, use `apt-get install apt-transport-https`.